Online Safety Policy

 Staff and learners are recommended to read Get Safe Online the advice and information for families and individuals on the National Cyber Security Centre website https://www.ncsc.gov.uk .
 This includes top tips for staying safe online and how to protect your data and devices.

-• Session visits of remote delivery
+• Session visits of online delivery

-• Moderation and standardisation of remote learning
+• Moderation and standardisation of online learning

 • Learner feedback